How do I download my certificate files?

 - Missing or invalid intermediate chain.
 Your certificate is issued from an intermediate file.
 Make sure that you install this alongside your certificate on your server.
 If you do not have this file please contact us from your Order Details page.

-- Your certificate is issued with the SHA-1 hashing algorithm.
+- Your older certificate may have been issued with the SHA-1 hashing algorithm.
 Browsers no longer trust this algorithm.
 You will need to reissue with SHA-2.
 You can reissue your certificate yourself from your Order Details page.
 Every reissue will need domain validation process to be performed again.

 - It is the incorrect certificate.
 Sometimes your old expired certificate or a certificate provided by your hosting company or a self-signed certificate is installed on your site.
 You will need to identify the source of the incorrect certificate and contact that party to resolve the issue.